CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 In the Memory Subsystem, you can see a block labeled "Store Buffer & Forwarding".
 A store buffer is there to do exactly what it sounds like: buffer stores.
 Unlike loads, stores are not typically on the critical path (instructions often stall waiting on data to be loaded, not on data being written).
 Instead of making stores immediately visible, they can first be buffered in a store buffer, and written back gradually as bandwidth becomes available.

 In an in-order processor, a thread could first perform a store that goes into the store buffer.
 At this point, the store is the memory subsystem's problem (to the core, that operation is complete).
-The thread could then issue a read which completes before the previous store has drained out of the store buffer!
+The thread could then issue a read which completes before the previous store has drained out of the store buffer (and become globally visible)!
 No OoO execution required!

 ## How Do Fence Instruction Work?

 It's natural to be inquisitve about how the the x86 instructions work at the hardware level.
-Below are some quick thoughts on how they could work:
+Below are some quick thoughts on how they could function:

 - `_mm_sfence`
-  - To ensure all previous stores have become globally visible, the hardware could stall all later stores (in program order), until all earlier stores have retired and the store buffer has been drained, before the `sfence` instruction itself retires.
+  - To ensure all previous stores have become globally visible, the hardware could stall all later stores (in program order), until all earlier stores have retired and the store buffer have drained, before the `sfence` instruction itself retires.
 - `_mm_lfence`
   - Similar to the `_mm_sfence`, the architecture could stall later loads (in program order), until all earlier loads have completed, before the `lfence` instruction itself retires.
 - `_mm_mfence`
   - Naturally, the `mfence` instruction is a combination of the previous two.
-The architecture could stall all later loads and stores (in program order) until all ealier loads and stores have retired and the store buffer has been drained, before the `mfence` instruction itself retuires.
+The architecture could stall all later loads and stores (in program order) until all ealier loads and stores have retired and the store buffer has been drained, before the `mfence` instruction itself retires.

 There are of course exceptions and nuances not covered by these descriptions, but I'll leave the [patent reading](https://www.freepatentsonline.com/8959314.html) as an exercise for the reader.